LeEco pulls the plug on its EcoPass video service as stories of US struggles mount

 By all accounts from the outside, it sure looks like it bit off more than it could chew when it threw a massive party announcing plans to bring its phones, TV, bike, VR headsets and electric cars to the States.

-The company’s spokespeople have managed to put on a happy face through all of these changes, but taken together, it doesn’t paint a particularly rosy picture of the company’s overly ambitious US strategies.
+The company’s spokespeople have managed to put on a happy face through all of these changes, but, taken together, it doesn’t paint a particularly rosy picture of the company’s overly ambitious U.S. strategies.
 Back in November, a spokesperson for the company told TechCrunch, “how sincere, how honest, is this company of the thing we are trying to build globally.
 Between the choices of hiding things, we generally share the challenge we are facing today.”

 Right now, however, it certainly feels like there’s a whole lot the company isn’t saying.